kelezoli/DRinVET_handbook_V1/source/index.html.md

 We assume that you have at least a passing familiarity with Virtual Reality and Augmented Reality.
 You may have heard the terms or seen someone trying out a VR experience at a mall or retailer.
 No more prerequsites are needed.

-The book will be divided into five parts as seen on the content to the left.
+The book will be divided into five parts as seen on the contents to the left.
 The right sidebar will add more details broken down to tabs: "producers", "teaching", "best practices" *(still dont know the fourth)*

 # Getting started